Plant Health Care (PHC)

 3. Safety issues can be recognized possibly preventing future injury

 Growing environment issues can be recognized and changes can be implemented to either reverse decline, or to maintain good tree health and vigor.
-Simple but effective examples are:

 1. Mulching bare soil beneath tree canopies